 Buvalor 20mg Patch

+The primary use of this medicine is for the management of moderate to severe pain.
 Buvalor 20mg Patch falls under a category of drugs called opioid agonist-antagonists.
 It is given to people with an addiction or dependence on opioiods.
 It is used to cure drug abuse.
 It functions by preventing the withdrawal symptoms caused by drug abuse.

 On using Buvalor 20mg Patch you may experience side effects such as dizziness, drowsiness, headache, sedation, nausea, fatigue, headache, xerostomia, hyperhidrosis, vomiting, sweating, fever, irregular heartbeat and difficulty in breathing.
 If the allergic reactions become severe, seek medical attention right away.